Annual Sports Medicine Symposium

 Following this event, attendees will be able to:

-- Summarize the most current concepts regarding the diagnosis, treatment, rehabilitation, and prevention of ACL injuries in an athletic setting.
+- Describe the most current concepts regarding the diagnosis, treatment, rehabilitation, and prevention of hamstring injuries in an athletic setting.

 For additional information, please download our Full Objectives, Purpose, and Outcomes Information Sheet.